 Those are consistently strong indicators.
 The implication for families is that pupils are not only meeting the basics but a sizeable minority are moving into greater depth, which usually correlates with more secure writing stamina, stronger mathematical reasoning, and better preparedness for secondary-school pace.

-Ranked 2,754th in England and 31st in Cambridge for primary outcomes (FindMySchool ranking based on official data).
-This places the school above England average, within the top 25% of schools in England.
+Ranked 1,677th out of 14,978 schools in England for primary academic outcomes and 7th in Cambridge on the local primary ranking (FindMySchool ranking based on official data).
+This places the school in a strong upper national band.

 Parents comparing local options can use the FindMySchool Local Hub page and Comparison Tool to view these figures alongside nearby primaries.